Best Cheap Internet Plans and Providers

 Who has the cheapest internet?

 Xfinity has the cheapest internet plan that’s available to most rural areas.
-Its Connect More plan costs $35.00/mo. for 200 Mbps speeds.
+Its Connect plan costs $19.99/mo. for 150 Mbps speeds.
+This plan isn't available in all regions.

 There are other internet providers with cheaper plans, but they have very limited networks, so it’s not as likely that you’ll benefit from their low prices.